RayHollister/rayhollister.github.io/_posts/2026-01-12-is-the-create-framework-useful-or-just-ai-snake-oil.md

 Before getting into whether C.R.E.A.T.E. is useful or useless, it helps to be clear about what it actually is and where it came from.

 C.R.E.A.T.E. is a prompting framework developed by David Birss.
 Birss is a longtime marketing strategist, author and consultant who has spent decades teaching structured thinking to businesses and educators.
-He asks users to spell out context, rules, audience, tone and expected output before asking an AI to write anything.
+He asks users to spell out a character, rules, audience, tone and expected output before asking an AI to write anything.
 In theory, it forces clarity.
 In practice, it is usually presented as a repeatable template you can paste into ChatGPT to get “better” results.
 Like many teaching frameworks, its clarity and structure make it easy to formalize, share and promote.

 ### The Hype Around C.R.E.A.T.E.